Futuremappermydud/Quest-Beat-Saber-Guides/NoteBombGuide.md

 7. Plug your Quest up to your PC
 8. Open SideQuest
 9. Go to the "Files" tab
-10. Head to the Oculus -> Screenshots folder
+10. Head to the Oculus -> videoshots folder
 11. Export to your bombs's folder
-12. export the video to a location on your pc, open the video and find a good spot to take a screen shot.
-Save the screenshot in your bomb's folder
+12. export the video to a location on your pc, open the video and find a good spot to take a screen shot (or convert to a gif).
+Save the screenshot/gif in your bomb's folder

 At the top(or bottom) of the json you’ll see this info, now all you have to do is input your own info in there and name things correctly.
 I recommend to only change the id, name, author, description and version numbers